borglab/gtsfm/gtsfm/frontend/cacher/README.md

 ## How to use the cache?
 - Enabled in the CI runs by this PR.
-- For local testing, the cache will be generated when the user first runs GTSFM.
-TO use precomputed cache, download the repo https://github.com/ayushbaid/gtsfm-cache to a top level folder called cache.
+- When run locally, the cache will be generated when the user first runs GTSFM.
+To use precomputed cache for certain datasets (door-12, skydio-8, skydio-32, palace-of-fine-arts-281, notre-dame-20, 2011205_rc3), download the repo [gtsfm-cache](https://github.com/ayushbaid/gtsfm-cache) to a top level folder called cache.
 This repo contains the front-end cache of all the benchmarks in the CI.

 ## How to regenerate cache?
 - CI: Change the cache env variable in `benchmark.yaml`